Efficient Bounds and Estimates for Canonical Angles in Randomized Subspace Approximations: Problem Setup

 \subsection{Randomized SVD and Power Iterations}

-As described in \Cref{algo:rsvd_power_iterations}, the randomized SVD provides a rank-$l$ ($l \ll \min(m,n)$) approximation of $\Ab \in \C^{m \times n}$ while grants provable acceleration to the truncated SVD evaluation -- $O\rbr{mnl(2q+1)}$ with the Gaussian random matrix\footnote{Asymptotically, there exist deterministic iterative algorithms for the truncated SVD (\eg, based on Lanczos iterations (\cite{trefethen1997} Algorithm 36.1)) that run in $O\rbr{mnl}$ time.
+As described in \Cref{algo:rsvd_power_iterations}, the randomized SVD provides a rank-$l$ ($l \ll \min(m,n)$) approximation of $\Ab \in \C^{m \times n}$ while {granting} provable acceleration to the truncated SVD {computation} -- $O\rbr{mnl(2q+1)}$ {when $\Omegab$ is chosen to be a Gaussian random matrix}\footnote{Asymptotically, there exist deterministic iterative algorithms for the truncated SVD (\eg, based on Lanczos iterations (\cite{trefethen1997} Algorithm 36.1)) that run in $O\rbr{mnl}$ time.
 However, compared with these inherently sequential iterative algorithms, the randomized SVD can be executed much more efficiently in practice, even with power iterations (\ie, $q>0$), since the $O\rbr{mnl(2q+1)}$ computation bottleneck in \Cref{algo:rsvd_power_iterations} involves only matrix-matrix multiplications which are easily parallelizable and highly optimized.}.
-Such efficiency improvement is achieved by first embedding the high-dimensional row (column) space of $\Ab$ to a low-dimensional subspace via a Johnson-Lindenstrauss transform\footnote{Throughout this work, we focus on Gaussian random matrices (\Cref{algo:rsvd_power_iterations}, Line 1) in the sake of theoretical guarantees, \ie, $\Omegab$ being isotropic and rotationally invariant.} (JLT) $\Omegab$ (known as ``sketching'').
-Then, SVD of the resulting column (row) sketch $\Xb = \Ab\Omegab$ can be evaluated efficiently in $O\rbr{ml^2}$ time, and the rank-$l$ approximation can be constructed accordingly.
+Such efficiency improvement is achieved by first {projecting} the high-dimensional row (column) space of $\Ab$ to a low-dimensional subspace via a Johnson-Lindenstrauss transform\footnote{Throughout this work, we focus on Gaussian random matrices (\Cref{algo:rsvd_power_iterations}, Line 1) in the sake of theoretical guarantees, \ie, $\Omegab$ being isotropic and rotationally invariant.} (JLT) $\Omegab$ (known as ``sketching'').
+Then, the SVD of the resulting column (row) sketch $\Xb = \Ab\Omegab$ can be evaluated efficiently in $O\rbr{ml^2}$ time, and the rank-$l$ approximation can be constructed accordingly.